 The package also offers a method for estimating all MTD parameters using the expectation maximization algorithm (EM) via the \code{MTDest} function.
-This function was developed based on the algorithm proposed by \citet{EMforMTD}.
-It iteratively updates parameters to maximize likelihood until no significant increase is observed or a predetermined number of iterations is reached.
-To execute this procedure, an initial list of parameters must be provided through the \code{init} argument. \begin{CodeChunk} \begin{CodeInput} R> init <- list( + 'lambdas' = c(0.01, 0.33, 0.33, 0.33), + 'p0' = c(0.5, 0.5), + 'pj' = rep(list(matrix(c(0.5, 0.5, 0.5, 0.5), ncol = 2, nrow = 2)), 3) + ) \end{CodeInput} \end{CodeChunk} This list must have the following entries: a vector named \code{lambdas} as the MTD weights; a list of matrices named \code{pj} as the MTD past conditional distributions.
+This function was developed based on the algorithm proposed by \citet{EMforMTD} and produces an S3 object of class \code{MTDest}.
+It iteratively updates parameters to maximize log-likelihood until convergence or until a predetermined number of iterations is reached.
+To execute this procedure, an initial list of parameters must be provided through the \code{init} argument: \begin{CodeChunk} \begin{CodeInput} R> init <- list( + 'lambdas' = c(0.01, 0.33, 0.33, 0.33), + 'p0' = c(0.5, 0.5), + 'pj' = rep(list(matrix(c(0.5, 0.5, 0.5, 0.5), ncol = 2, nrow = 2)), 3) + ) \end{CodeInput} \end{CodeChunk} This list must have the following entries: a vector named \code{lambdas} with the MTD weights; a list of matrices named \code{pj} containing the MTD past conditional distributions.
 If your MTD has an independent distribution the list should also have a vector called \code{p0} with the independent distribution.
-Moreover, if your MTD does not have a $p_0$ distribution you must set the first entry in \code{lambdas} to 0.
-The \code{MTDest} parameters update will halt by default if either the likelihood increase at some iteration becomes lower than \code{M = 0.01} or if the number of iterations \code{nIter} reaches 100.
+If no independent distribution is present, the first entry of \code{lambdas} must be set to zero.
+The \code{MTDest} parameters update will halt by default if either the likelihood increase at some iteration becomes smaller than \code{M = 0.01} or if the number of iterations \code{nIter} reaches 100.
 Both these arguments can be modified by the user.